TheNinth7/evcc-garmin/docs/README.md

   </tr>
 </table>

-### Navigation Flow: Multiple Sites, Launched from Glance
+### Navigation Flow: multiple sites, launched from glance

 If you have multiple sites configured and launch the widget from the glance, you'll enter a carousel displaying the sites.
 The site title appears at the top of each view, limited to the first nine characters due to space constraints.